 Medical students and residents in psychiatry and pediatrics may have opportunities to rotate through medical services served by the Department of Psychological Services.

 Psychology training is also provided in the Department of Psychiatry at the Center for Children Youth and Families and at UVM in the doctoral program in Clinical Psychology in the College of Arts and Sciences.

 Residency and Fellowships

 The Department directs postgraduate medical education in psychiatry for residents.
 Both a general psychiatry residency and a child psychiatry fellowship are available.
-See Graduate Medical Education at UVM/Fletcher Allen to learn more.
+See Graduate Medical Education at UVM/The University of Vermont Medical Center to learn more.